ibm-cloud-docs/solution-tutorials/vpc-transit.hidden.md

 {: #vpc-transit-router}
 {: step}

-The incentive for a transit vpc for enterprise <-> cloud traffic is typicall to route, inspect, monitor and log network traffic.
+The incentive for a transit VPC for enterprise <-> cloud traffic is typicall to route, inspect, monitor and log network traffic.
 A firewall-router appliance can be installed in the transit VPC.
 A subnet has been created in each of the zones of the transit VPC to hold the firewall-router.

 ### NFV Router
 {: #vpc-transit-nfv-router}